ysfoo/sparsefactor/README.md

 Following a Bayesian approach, the posterior distributions of the parameters of interest (e.g. *l*<sub><i>ik</i></sub> and *f*<sub><i>kj</i></sub>) are intractable to calculate directly.
 Two techniques are implemented:

-1. **Markov Chain Monte Carlo (MCMC).** The posterior distribution is approximated by simulating samples from a Markov chain which converges to the desired distribution.
+1. **Markov chain Monte Carlo (MCMC).** The posterior distribution is approximated by simulating samples from a Markov chain which converges to the desired distribution.
 When successful, the target distribution will be accurately caputred, but this approach is known to be computationally intensive.
 Specifically, I implemented a Gibbs sampler.

-2. **Variational Inference (VI).** As the posterior distribution involves complex dependencies between the model parameters, we instead search for an approximate distribution from a family of much simpler distributions.
+2. **Variational inference (VI).** As the posterior distribution involves complex dependencies between the model parameters, we instead search for an approximate distribution from a family of much simpler distributions.
 Solving this optimisation problem is computationally more efficient than MCMC, at the cost of fidelity due to the use of simpler distributions.
 Specifically, I used an mean-field approximation and implemented coordinate ascent variational inference (CAVI).

 It is expected that VI should have an advantage of being the faster approach without sacrificing too much accuracy.